Buying Rental Property: Everything You Need To Know

 It’s worth considering how you want to maintain a property.
-You’re in charge of buying a house, finding tenants, collecting rent, paying property taxes and maintaining the property – how do you envision that happening?
+You’re in charge of buying a house, finding tenants, collecting monthly rent, paying property taxes and maintaining the property.

 Think big picture – would you prefer to manage multiple units (or tenants) or would you rather keep everything on a smaller scale?
 Would you rather manage upkeep and maintenance on your own or pass that responsibility onto a property manager?

 Also note that securing a loan for a rental property will require you to meet requirements and eligibility criteria that go beyond a traditional mortgage.
 For example, many mortgage lenders require you to have at least a 15% down payment with a minimum 680 credit score for a one-unit investment property.

 As mentioned, real estate investors can tap into a wide variety of rental property types, including: